Sharatpsd/Sharatpsd/README.md

 ## About Me

 #### A passionate django Devoloper from Bangladesh
-A Computer Science & Engineering student from Bangladesh.
-I specialize in frontend development and currently learning React and Django.
-My goal is to build modern web applications and improve my **full-stack skills**.
+As a CSE student at Green University of Bangladesh, I specialize in Django on the back end and am expanding my front-end skills using React.
+I’m dedicated to developing clean, responsive web apps and constantly improving my full-stack capabilities.
 ## 💻 Skills

 <p align="left">